SnowLaboratory/Laravel-Mirror/README.md

 <a name="macros-extracting-algorithms"></a>
 ### Macros - Extracting Algorithms
-When your custom algorithm is too cumbersome you can extract it into a macro.
-We use an internal utility for registering algorithms, which you are free to use in your macros:
+When your custom algorithm is too cumbersome, you can extract it into a macro.
+We use an internal utility for registering algorithms, which you are free to use in your macros.
+This will create a clean utility API `->huggingFace` for our user model:

 ```php
 // ServiceProvider.php